Table Of Contents

 Why Did Amazon Build a Set Top Box

 What I take from this is that the public needs to be educated on what is available.
 Cable and Dish TV costs are astronomical, and consumers need to wake up and realize over-the-air broadcasting is Free and comes in HD.
-On top of that, the internet is full of budget friendly content.
-I think Amazon is seeing the exact same trend, and they want to jump on the video streaming band wagon as well.
-But as I stated previously, they are missing the boat by not providing over the air DVR capabilities, and by not gearing the tool to save us money vs spend more unnecessarily.
+On top of that, the internet is full of budget-friendly content.
+I think Amazon saw the exact same trend, and being the thought leader they are, they jump on the video streaming bandwagon.

 Amazon Fire Overview